andretavare5/blog/content/blog/2022/06/06/hunting-privateLoader-pay-per-install-service.md

 Let's have a look at the malware and try to find a way to detect and hunt it.

+## Stack Strings

 Here's a [sample](https://tria.ge/220430-z8fbmaagb9) analyzed by [Zscaler](https://www.zscaler.com/blogs/security-research/peeking-privateloader) on April 2022:

 ```
 aa2c0a9e34f9fa4cbf1780d757cc84f32a8bd005142012e91a6888167f80f4d5
 ```

 Let's open it on [Ghidra](https://ghidra-sre.org/).
 Going into the entry point, following the code, looking for interesting functions, I quickly spot the function at `0x406360`.
 It's calling `LoadLibraryA` but the `lpLibFileName` parameter is built dynamically at runtime using the stack.
-Its seems that we found a string obfuscation technique.
+Its seems that we found a string encryption technique.
 Both the string and the xor key are loaded into the stack.
 Looking a bit more through the function, its seems that this is the way most of the strings are loaded:

 <br />
-{{< figure src="/blog/2022/06/06/privateloader-stack-xor-str.webp" title="" >}}
+{{< figure src="/blog/2022/06/06/privateloader-stack-xor-str.webp" alt="privateloader stack xor str" >}}

 After XOR the encrypted string with the key, we get `kernel32.dll`.

+## Detecting The Malware

-This uncommon string deobfuscation technique can be leveraged to build a [Yara](https://github.com/VirusTotal/yara) rule for detection and hunting purposes.
+This uncommon string decryption technique can be leveraged to build a [Yara](https://github.com/VirusTotal/yara) rule for detection and hunting purposes.
 To reduce the number of false positives and increase the rule performance, we can add a plaintext unicode string [used on the C2 communication](https://www.zscaler.com/blogs/security-research/peeking-privateloader) and a few minor conditions.
 Here's the rule:

 <br />
 {{< gist andretavare5 9d8eb659946ff509d9987c9be4031bb6 >}}

 After running this rule on VirusTotal retro hunting, I got over 1.5k samples on a 1 year timeframe.
 By manually analyzing some of the matches, I couldn't find any false positives.
 As a first attempt of hunting and detecting PrivateLoader, this rule seems to yield good results.

+## Decrypting The Strings

-Now, to faster analyze the malware and better understand its behavior, we should build a string deobfuscator to help us on our reversing efforts and better document the code.
+Now, to faster analyze the malware and better understand its behavior, we should build a string decryptor to help us on our reversing efforts and better document the code.
 With the help of [Capstone](https://www.capstone-engine.org/) disassembly framework, and some trial and error, here's the script:

 ```python
 import pefile